saaketporay/Computer-Vision-People-Counter/README.md

 # Computer-Vision-People-Counter
-This repository lets a user take live feed from a webcam and outputs the amount of humans in the image.
+This program lets a user take live feed from a webcam and output the number of people in the image.
 Created at the EmTech Hacakthon 2019: https://devpost.com/software/using-computer-vision-to-aid-in-search-and-rescue

 Authors: @saaketporay @jayanthd04